Spectral theory of a mathematical model in Quantum Field Theory for any spin: Main results

 \section{Main results}

-We now wish to give statements about the existence of an unique ground state for the Hamiltonian $H$ together with the location of its spectrum and of its absolutely continuous spectrum.
+We now wish to give statements about the existence of a ground state for the Hamiltonian $H$ together with the location of its spectrum and of its absolutely continuous spectrum.
 This is our first main result.

 As in \cite{BarbarouxGuillot2009} and \cite{AschbacherGuillot2011} our second main result is the proof that the spectrum of $H$ is absolutely continuous in any interval $(\inf\sigma(H),\inf\sigma(H)+m_{1}-\delta]$ for $\delta<m_{1}$ and for $g$ sufficiently small whose smallness depends on $\delta$.